-As at December 31, 2011, easyhome had 1,259 full time employees, of whom 117 were employed in management, accounting and administrative capacities in the Mississauga office, 893 were employed in easyhome's Canadian stores, 178 were employed in easyfinancial services kiosks and 71 were employed in easyhome's U.S. stores.
+As at December 31, 2012, easyhome had 1,241 full time employees, of whom 103 were employed at the corporate office, 821 were employed in easyhome's Canadian stores and 250 were employed in easyfinancial.
 The Company also employs a number of part-time employees.
-None of easyhome's employees are unionized. easyhome considers its relations with its employees to be satisfactory.
+None of easyhome's employees are unionized. easyhome considers its relations with its employees to be positive.

-Typically, each easyhome store requires a staff of 4 to 7 employees and each easyfinancial kiosk requires a staff of two to three employees.
-Promotions generally come from within the ranks of store employees. easyhome has in place a revamped employee training program which outlines a 40 day training and certification program which all employees must complete, as well as more comprehensive management training and certification programs.
+Typically, each easyhome store requires a staff of 4 to 7 employees, each easyfinancial kiosk requires a staff of two to three employees and each easyfinancial stand alone location requires a staff of two to five employees.
+Promotions generally come from within the ranks of store employees. easyhome has in place an employee training program which outlines a 90 day training and certification program which all employees must complete, as well as more comprehensive management training and certification programs.

-Each easyhome store manager reports to a regional manager, who supervises the management of all the stores within a particular region, with each region having an average of 6 to 10 stores.
-Each regional manager reports to one of three divisional vice-presidents.
-Store managers, regional managers and divisional vice-presidents receive a significant portion of their compensation in the form of cash bonuses determined under a profit and loss incentive arrangement.
+Each easyhome store manager reports to a regional manager, who supervises the management of all the stores within a particular region, with each region having an average of 8 to 12 stores.
+Each regional manager reports to one of two divisional vice-presidents.
+Store managers, regional managers and divisional vice-presidents receive a significant portion of their compensation in the form of cash bonuses determined under a profit incentive arrangement.
 This arrangement is designed to promote growth, optimize revenues and maximize store profitability.
 Periodic bonuses are paid for achievement of profit goals.

-Each easyfinancial manager reports to a regional manager, who supervises the management of all the kiosks within a particular region, with each region having an average of 10 to 15 kiosks.
-Each regional manager reports to the divisional vice-president.
-Managers, regional managers and the divisional vice-president receive a significant portion of their compensation in the form of cash bonuses determined under a profit and loss incentive arrangement.
+Each easyfinancial manager reports to a regional manager, who supervises the management of all the kiosks and stand alone locations within a particular region, with each region having an average of 10 to 15 kiosks and stand alone locations.
+Each regional manager reports to one of two divisional vice-president.
+Managers, regional managers and the divisional vice-president receive a significant portion of their compensation in the form of cash bonuses determined under a profit incentive arrangement.
 This arrangement is designed to promote growth, optimize revenues and maximize store profitability.
 Periodic bonuses are paid for achievement of profit goals.